Improvised Explosive Devices (IEDs)

 Through this resolution (A/RES/71/72), the United Nations Office for Disarmament Affairs was requested to establish, where feasible and in coordination with other relevant entities, an online hub providing impartial, authoritative information relevant to addressing the issue of IEDs in a comprehensive manner, thus facilitating access to existing initiatives, policies and tools presenting good practices, inside and outside the United Nations system, filling gaps where needed but avoiding duplication.

-This webpage is intended to serve this purpose and is currently being updated.
+This webpage is intended to serve this purpose.

 General Assembly